lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 So as you can imagine, Tasks is a powerful tool...time to play with it!

+{% callout "Caveat" %}

+For Tasks to automatically resubmit and manage your job flow you need to have an active Ganga session open.
+This can be easily done via `tmux` and `screens` as to not disturb your local working.

+{% endcallout %}

 Currently you should have two files saved in a test folder - `distro.py` and `compare.py`.
 The first of these is an extremely simple distribution generator making one of three distributions (Gaussian, Normal, Poisson).
 The second lets you compare datasets in  histogram.
-So to get these stages running automatically lets get the generator working with Tasks in a `submit.py` file:
+So to get these stages running automatically lets get the generator working with Tasks in a `submit.py` file.

 ```
 # First create the overall Task